Skillable-DavidBehymer/AB-250T00_transform_contact_center_with_ai_in_d365/Instructions/ex-14-copilot-agents.md

     islab: true
 ---

-# Exercise 14 - Configure the Copilot features
+# Exercise 14 - Configure Copilot features

 > [!NOTE]
 > **Trial availability note**: The Copilot features covered in this exercise are generally available in Dynamics 365 Contact Center trials.
 The **Quality Assurance Agent** and **Service Operations Agent** bonus tasks at the end of this exercise may require additional capacity credits or specific trial configurations — complete them if available in your environment, and skip if not.